Total TimePrep: 30 min. + chilling Bake: 10 min./batch

 - 1/3 cup finely chopped pistachios

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Cream butter and sugar until light and fluffy, 5-7 minutes.
 Beat in egg and extracts.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, baking powder and salt; gradually beat into creamed mixture.

 - Divide dough in half.
-Mix melted chocolate into half of dough; add pistachios and food coloring if desired to the remaining half.
-Divide each dough into four portions.
+Mix melted chocolate into 1 portion; mix pistachios and, if desired, food coloring into remaining portion.
+Divide each dough into 4 portions.

-- Roll out one chocolate portion into an 8-in. x 3-in. rectangle.
-Roll one green portion into an 8-in. log; place on chocolate dough 1 in. from a long side.
-Roll dough around filling and seal edges.
+- On a lightly floured surface, roll 1 chocolate portion into an 8x3-in. rectangle.
+Roll 1 green portion into an 8-in. log; place on chocolate rectangle 1 in. from a long side.
+Roll chocolate dough around green log; pinch seam to seal.
+Wrap in waxed paper.
 Repeat with remaining dough.
-Wrap each in plastic wrap; refrigerate for 1 hour or until firm.
+Refrigerate until firm, about 1 hour.

-- Unwrap and cut into 1/4-in. slices.
+- Preheat oven to 350°.
+Unwrap and cut dough into 1/4-in. slices.
 Place 2 in. apart on lightly greased baking sheets.
-Bake at 350° for 8-10 minutes or until set.
-Remove to wire racks to cool.
-Yield: 10 dozen.
+Bake until set, 8-10 minutes.
+Remove from pans to wire racks to cool.

 I found these hard to cut into 1/4 inch slices.
 I made them thicker and baked a bit longer.
 Wished they had a bit more chocolate flavour.